Borgarmålet

 There was apparently some grammatical influence from local Sámi languages, such as conveying Sámi grammatical aspectual distinctions through the use of different Swedish words (that is, with lexical aspect).
 Specifically, several Borgarmålet verbs are recorded for 'to give', which seem to differ in the type of action.
 For example, 'you give me my skins and I'll give you your alcohol' uses three different verbs for 'give', stick, sätt, and kast.
 Stick (from Swedish sticka 'to prick') apparently indicated a momentary action; sätt (from Swedish sätta 'to set') an inchoative action (the onset of giving); and kast (from Swedish kasta 'to throw') a subitive action (to give suddenly).
 In addition, släpp (from Swedish släppa 'to release') appears to have been causative (to let give).
 These corresponded to grammatical distinctions required by Sámi languages, but not by Swedish.

-Data
+Only about 13% of the words in Borgarmålet appear to come from Sámi languages.

+Examples

-Five sentences were recorded by Pehr Högström, a missionary at Gällivare and Skellefteå, which he published in 1747:
+Five sentences were recorded by Pehr Högström, a Swedish linguist and missionary at Gällivare and Skellefteå, which he published in 1747: